 Engineering Strategies and Practices (ESP) gives students the chance to use their engineering skills by working with clients to solve problems in their workplaces, communities, or organizations.

 In Pharmacology and Toxicology in Society (PCL389) students learn about the science and societal views of drugs and partner with a community-health partner serving front-line workers and clientele.

-iPRAKTIKUM is an experiential learning and internationalization initiative that helps students find impactful internships designed to promote global fluency and cultural competence and to deepen skills acquired in the classroom in work contexts.
+iPRAKTIKUM combines experiential learning and internationalization to help students find internships that promote global fluency and cultural competence and to deepen skills acquired in the classroom in work contexts.
 Placements are available at local schools and businesses in Toronto and Germany.

 The Internship in the Arts and Visual Studies (VST410H5) provides an excellent opportunity for students to gain practical work experience at an institution or business related to the arts and to visual studies.

 The SDI Project was a partner project with the Toronto East Quadrant Local Immigration Partnership (TEQLIP).
 Participants helped create a data warehouse platform that has collected, aggregated, and anonymized over 90,000 records.